-(2) If a person inspecting a vehicle under subregulation (1) is satisfied that the modification, and the vehicle as modified, meet the relevant vehicle standards or the modification specifications, the person may -
+- (2) If a person inspecting a vehicle under subregulation (1) satisfied is that the modification, and the vehicle as modified, meet relevant vehicle the standards or the modification specifications, the person may - - (a) issue a modification plate in respect of the modification and fit, or affix, the modification plate to the vehicle; and - (b) on issuing a modification plate in respect of the modification, give a certificate to the registered operator of the vehicle, or a person responsible for the vehicle if the vehicle is unregistered, certifying that the r.
+140 Part 6 person is satisfied that the modification and the vehicle as modified - surrogate vehicle identifier means a number allocated to a vehicle under this regulation, or a corresponding law, in place of the VIN, engine number or chassis number for the vehicle.

-- (a) issue a modification plate in respect of the modification and fit, or affix, the modification plate to the vehicle; and - (b) on issuing a modification plate in respect of the modification, give a certificate to the registered operator of the vehicle, or a person responsible for the vehicle if the vehicle is unregistered, certifying that the person is satisfied that the modification and the vehicle as modified - (i) meet the relevant vehicle standards; or - (ii) meet the modification specifications. - (3) A person must not, without the Registrar's approval - (a) alter, or deface, a modification place fitted or affixed to a vehicle other than a heavy vehicle; or - (b) remove a modification plate fitted or affixed to a vehicle other than a heavy vehicle.
+- (i) meet the relevant vehicle standards; or - (ii) meet the modification specifications. - (3) A person must not, without the Registrar's approval - (a) alter, or deface, a modification place fitted or affixed to a vehicle other than a heavy vehicle; or - (b) remove a modification plate fitted or affixed to a vehicle other than a heavy vehicle.